Do Membership Inference Attacks Work on Large Language Models?: Membership Inference on LLMs is Difficult

-Current state-of-the-art pretrained LLMs are trained with billions and trillions of tokens~\cite{touvron2023llama1, touvron2023llama, MosaicML2023Introducing}.
-Existing work points to larger pretraining datasets contributing to an increase in LLM generalization~\cite{hoffmann2022training, muennighoff2023scaling}.
-Others have shown increasing data size leads to lower MIA performance in related, smaller-scale settings such as continued pretraining~\cite{shi2023detecting} or in different domains like vision~\cite{watson2022on}.
-We hypothesize the \textit{\textbf{large pretraining corpora characteristic to LMs decreases MIA performance}}.
+\shortsection{Training Data Size} Current state-of-the-art pretrained LLMs are trained with billions and trillions of tokens~\citep{touvron2023llama1, touvron2023llama, MosaicML2023Introducing}.
+We hypothesize the \textit{\textbf{large pretraining corpora characteristic to LMs decreases MIA performance}}, as larger pretraining datasets lead to better generalization~\citep{hoffmann2022training, muennighoff2023scaling}.

-We employ the \pythiadedup\ model suite's checkpoints to assess MIA performance against models with different amounts of training data.
-Doing so also ensures the same pretraining data distribution across checkpoints.
-While keeping non-members fixed, we sample members for each checkpoint from its most recent 100 steps to prevent earlier checkpoints from having the advantage of seeing the member data more recently.\footnote{Note that using recently seen members elevates MIA performance noticeably, but doesn't disrupt the impact of increasing training data size.
-We study how the recency of data seen in training impacts MIA performance further in Appendix~\ref{sec:appendix-data-recency}} See Appendix~\ref{subsubsec:appendix-tds-benchmark-details} for details.
+We employ the \pythiadedup\ model suite's intermediate checkpoints to assess the impact of different amounts of training data.
+While keeping non-members fixed, we sample members for each checkpoint from its most recent 100 steps to remove the impact of the recency bias of the members.\footnote{Using recently seen members elevates MIA performance noticeably, but doesn't disrupt the impact of increasing training data size.
+See Appendix~\ref{sec:appendix-data-recency} for the impact of the recency of data seen in training.} See Appendix~\ref{subsubsec:appendix-tds-benchmark-details} for details.

-\shortsection{Results} \Cref{fig:training-data-size} demonstrates a general trend where MIA performance starts as near-random, then rapidly increases within the next few thousand steps, before decreasing across successive checkpoints\footnote{\pythiadedup-2.8B stands apart with a performance trajectory that is consistently near-random.
-Previous work also observes unexplainable behavior for this model \cite{biderman2023emergent}.}.
+MIA performance generally starts as near-random, then rapidly increases within the next few thousand steps, before decreasing across successive checkpoints\footnote{\pythiadedup-2.8B stands apart with a performance trajectory that is consistently near-random.
+Previous work also observes unexplainable behavior for this model~\citep{biderman2023emergent}.} (\Cref{fig:training-data-size}, left).
 We speculate the initial low performance is due to the model warming up in training, with high losses across both member and non-member samples.
-We believe the rapid rise and then gradual decline in performance are because the data-to-parameter-count ratio is smaller early in training and the model may tend to overfit, but generalizes better as training progresses, in line with observations in existing work \cite{nakkiran2019deep}.
+We believe the following rapid rise and then gradual decline in performance are because the data-to-parameter-count ratio is smaller early in training and the model may tend to overfit \citep{yeom2018privacy}, but generalizes better as training progresses, in line with observations in existing work \citep{nakkiran2019deep}.